 I do not presume to provide you all a complete transcript of our meeting as there was a lot of history of the problems initially and a lot of talk of current regulations in some detail.
 What I will tell you is that I believe the CEO, Peter Perry, does care and does worry about what has gone on and what is going on.
 Regulations to a degree need to change in order that further funding with new regulations can be appropriated by Dwr Cymru.
 This is a Wales issue as well as OFWAT issue.
-There is a degree of one arm being tied behind the backif they were to carry out works in their pumping stations that above and beyond the regulations, they say that this would initiate a cross compliance issue and therefore they would not get paid for the works they are currently doing.
+There is a degree of one arm being tied behind their back: for instance, if they were to carry out works in their pumping stations that would be above and beyond the regulations, they say that this would initiate a cross compliance issue and therefore they would not get paid for the works they are currently doing.

-I made it very clear to Peter Perry, that this was no excuse not to do better and not to go above and beyond to make sure thatraw sewage is pumped, leak spilled into the river, tampons sanitary towels, plastic waste coming from outflow pipes belonging to Dwr Cymru.
+I made it very clear to Peter Perry, that this was no excuse not to do better and not to go above and beyond to make sure that:

+raw sewage is not pumped, leaked or spilled into the river, and

+tampons, sanitary towels, plastic waste and other solids are not seen coming from outflow pipes belonging to Dwr Cymru.

 The social media evidence was overwhelming, and he agreed they have to do better.
-He stated that he is river wardens whose specific jobs to patrol and monitor the Usk from source to estuary and all their infrastructure along the river.
+He stated that in 2022 he is recruiting four river wardens whose specific jobs will be to patrol and monitor the Usk from source to estuary and all their infrastructure along the river.
 We along with WUF will work with these wardens and report anything untoward.
 We will receive further details early next year.
 This can only be a good thing for the UFA.

-We made it clear that the current situation was totally unacceptable and that he Board of Dwr Cymru must as a matter of urgency address the issues we have seen this year in particular.
+We made it clear that the current situation was totally unacceptable and that the Board of Dwr Cymru must as a matter of urgency address the issues we have seen this year in particular.
 He said that he was ‘absolutely determined’ to work with UFA and its members moving forward.

-I therefore ask you all to keep me informed of ‘ANY’ pollution or incident farming, Dwr Cymru or other that happens on the iver going forward.
-I have the CEO’s personal obile and am to call him directly should anything occur.
-Helen and I will continue to engage with Welsh Water on an ongoing basis with your best interests in mind.
+I therefore ask you all to keep me informed of ‘ANY’ pollution or incident (be it farming, Dwr Cymru or other) that happens on the river or its tributaries going forward.
+I have the CEO’s personal mobile and am to call him directly should anything occur.
+Helen and I will continue to engage with Dwr Cymru Welsh Water on an ongoing basis with your best interests in mind.

-I very much hope that we will be able to have a full AGM in the ew ear and I will arrange that an email is posted in the next few weeks with some proposed dates.
-The committee will meet before the AGM and create an agenda as always, so if there are any specific issues you wish to be raised please please email Helen.
+I very much hope that we will be able to have a full AGM in the new year and I will arrange that an email is posted in the next few weeks with some proposed dates.
+The committee will meet before the AGM and create an agenda as always, so if there are any specific issues you wish to be raised please please email Helen and me.

 In the meantime, please do email me with any comments or questions you may have in regard to our meeting or anything else.
-I wish you all a Happy Christmas and afe and healthy New Year until we meet.
+I wish you all a Happy Christmas and safe and healthy New Year until we meet.

 With my Best wishes